 A product that offers both pre- and post-emergent control is Hi-Yield Atrazine (active ingredient: Atrazine).
 Hi-Yield Atrazine can be mixed in a tank and applied to the entire lawn or to problem areas during either the growing or dormant season.
 This product is the best dollarweed killer for St. Augustine and centipede lawns.
 Hi-Yield Atrazine is typically most effective when applied while weeds are small or before they have emerged if used as a pre-emergent.

 Spectracide Weed Stop for St. Augustine and Centipede Lawns is also a great pre- and post-emergent control product for dollarweed as its active ingredient is also Atrazine.
 However, Spectracide Weed Stop for St. Augustine and Centipede Lawns is a little easier to apply as it can be hooked to the end of a garden hose for an even spray application.

 Post-Emergent Control of Dollarweed

-It should be noted that the above three products should not be applied on St. Augustine or centipede lawns as both grass types are sensitive to 2,4-D and other active ingredients.
+It should be noted that the above four products should not be applied on St. Augustine or centipede lawns as both grass types are sensitive to 2,4-D and other active ingredients.
 If you have a St. Augustine or centipede lawn, Atrazine-based weed control products are the best options.